PowerShell Language Support for Visual Studio Code

 This folder can be found at the following path:

 To open/view the extension's examples in Visual Studio Code, run the following from your PowerShell session:

 Contributing to the Code

 Check out the development documentation for more details on how to contribute to this extension!

 This extension is licensed under the MIT License.
 Please see the third-party notices file for details on the third-party binaries that we include with releases of this project.

+This project has adopted the Microsoft Open Source Code of Conduct.
 For more information see the Code of Conduct FAQ or contact email@example.com with any additional questions or comments.